mishmashclone/BC-SECURITY-Empire/README.md

 Kali Linux users and [Direct Sponsors](https://github.com/sponsors/BC-SECURITY) will receive 30-day early access to new Empire and Starkiller features.

 The following operating systems have been tested for Empire compatibility.
 We will be unable to provide support for other OSs at this time.
 Consider using our [Prebuilt Docker containers](#Docker) which can run on any system.
-- Kali Linux
+- Kali Linux Rolling
-- Ubuntu
+- Ubuntu 20.04
-- Debian
+- Debian 10

+As of Empire 4.0, Python 3.7 is the minimum Python version required.

 ### Kali
 You can install the latest version of Empire by running the following: